Direct-to-Disc Recordings – Reviews and Commentaries

 As a rule two areas are especially lacking: there is a noticeable lack of presence on most copies, causing the brass to get stuck in the speakers and lose its bite; and, every bit as bad, the sound is often just plain compressed, lacking energy and life.

-The musicians on most copies are just not giving it their all.
+The musicians on most copies just don’t seem to be giving it their all.

 But wait a minute.
 This is a direct disc.
 How can it be compressed, or lack transients?
 Aren’t those tape recorder problems that are supposed to be eliminated by the direct to disc process?
 Maybe so, but there is some very strong evidence to the contrary, and this record is that evidence.